Planning Your Communities Talk Activity

 SAMHSA resources are designed to support activities at any time of year.
 You can take advantage of seasonal opportunities, including:

-- SAMHSA's Prevention Day in February
+- SAMHSA's Prevention Day on January 29th

 - Spring break for colleges and universities in March